techreturners/js_coding_exercises/docs/exercise008.md

 alert(user.address.postcode); // Throws Error!
 ````

+Note: if you simply tried to access user.address and the user doesn't have an address, JavaScript returns undefined.
+JavaScript only throws an error if an intermediate property isn't there i.e. address if you're trying to access postcode.

 There are many ways of getting around this such as conditionally checking a property exists before trying to access it, such as:

 ```
 alert(user.address !== undefined ? user.address.postcode : null)
 ```

-These workarounds can get messy and confusing though, especially if you have something deeply nested.
+These workarounds can get messy and confusing though, especially if you have something deeply nested ⫸

 A more elegant solution is ✨Optional Chaining✨:

 ```
 alert(user?.address?.postcode); // undefined (no error)
 ```

 The above code checks user exists (is not null or undefined).
 If user *does* exist it moves on and checks address exists.
 If address exists it will try and return postcode.
-If anywhere in this chain is undefined or null, the operation exits or "short-circuits" with undefined.
+If anywhere in this chain is undefined or null (a broken chain! ⛓), the operation exits or "short-circuits" with undefined.

 This method can also be used to check for functions or properties, where a function or property may not exist.
 For example: